MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 ## Delete an extension instance

 To delete an extension instance on a cluster, use the `k8s-extension delete` command.
-In the code, use values from your scenario for the required parameter placeholders.
+Use values from your scenario for the required parameter placeholders.

 ```azurecli
 az k8s-extension delete --name azuremonitor-containers --cluster-name <clusterName> --resource-group <resourceGroupName> --cluster-type connectedClusters